 How to Overcome a Learning Disaster

 Sometimes learning and development programs don’t succeed.
 Occasionally they’re abject failures.
-However, there are ways to turn potential disaster into learning opportunities.
+However, there are ways to turn potential disasters into learning opportunities.

 Be prepared to fail, or come close to it.
 Those may be harsh words to dispense, but in business — and especially in learning and development — the menacing word “failure” is part and parcel of innovation.
 While organizations continue to learn that what worked in the past might not work any longer, the prospect of navigating uncharted waters to produce something new is scary.
 After all, things can end badly.